mbriggs134/ph5-doc-sandbox/README.md

 # Disclaimer
-This is a test repo for a new implementation.
-For documentation use main PH5 repo https://github.com/PIC-IRIS/PH5.
+This is a test repo for a new documentation implementation.
+For current documentation use main PH5 repo https://github.com/PIC-IRIS/PH5.

 # Example